 Personalized wine glass charms are so easy to make and make for great housewarming or wedding gifts.

 I was hanging out with my girlfriends the other night and we were labeling our glasses with these dedicated wine glass markers.
 For wine glass markers, you would think they wouldn’t smudge or rub off easily with condensation.
-It’s kind of the minimum requirement for writing on wine glasses isn’t it?
-Needless to say, by the end of the night, no one knew who’s glass was whose.
+It’s kind of the minimum requirement for writing on wine glasses, isn’t it?
+Needless to say, by the end of the night, no one knew whose glass was whose.

 It prompted me to make my own set.
-It’s just one of those things you never thing to go shopping for and I’m certainly not going to waste a birthday gift request on wine tags!
+It’s just one of those things you never think to go shopping for and I’m certainly not going to waste a birthday gift request on wine tags!

 There are many ways to make personalized wine glass tags.
-They range from the more disposable kind to more of a charm like tag that should weather any party or spills.
+They range from the more disposable kind to more of a charm-like tag that should weather any party or spills.